T436436/staggered-herringbone-microfluidic-mixing/README.md

 ### 6. Mesh-Independence Study

 A polyhedral volume mesher and surface remesher were used with surface and volume growth rates of **1.1**.
 Volumetric refinement was applied around the herringbone structures.
-Five MESH sizes were tested using water at an inlet velocity of **0.001 m/s**.
+Five mesh sizes were tested using water at an inlet velocity of **0.001 m/s**.

-**Mesh 4 with 682,332 cells** was selected for the remaining simulations.

 ### 7. Time-Step-Independence Study